12 Places That Rarely See Snow

 The mountains in San Diego county see snow every year, but San Diego proper hasn't had measurable snowfall since 1967.
 Flakes have floated through the air on occasion, even on a memorable Christmas Eve in 1987—but nothing like the amount they got in '67.
 It was so much, one resident reported, that some kids managed to go sledding.

 It snows pretty much annually in Hawaii—even enough to go skiing.
 To see the rare event, however, you'll have to go up: The white stuff only sticks around at the top of Mauna Loa, Mauna Kea, and Haleakala.
-In fact, Mauna Kea was recently blanketed in snow.
+In fact, Mauna Kea was blanketed in snow in December 2016.

 12. NEW ORLEANS, LOUISIANA